-Finally, we have also implemented detectors for identifying user interactions, thereby pausing accelerometer and microphone-based sensing when the sensor data is invalid.
+Finally, we have also implemented the detectors for identifying user interactions, thereby invalidating accelerometer and microphone-based sensing.
 This implementation is on Windows Mobile 5, which provides the necessary hooks to intercept keypad and mouse events, and also access to call log information for both incoming and outgoing calls.